-Built upon the functionality and capability of the Intel E5-2600v3/v4 Series Processors (Socket R3) and the Intel C612 PCH, the X10DRC/i-LN4+/-T4+ motherboard provides the best balanced solution of performance, power efficiency, and features to address the diverse needs of next-generation data server platforms.
+Built upon the functionality and capability of the Intel E5-2600 v3/v4 Series processors (Socket R3) and the Intel C612 PCH, the X10DRH-C/CT/i/iT motherboard provides system performance, power efficiency, and feature sets to address the needs of next-generation computer users.

-With support of new Intel Microarchitecture 22nm (E5-2600v3)/14nm (E5-2600v4) Process Technology, the X10DRC/i-LN4+/-T4+ dramatically increases system performance for a multitude of server applications.
+With support of the new Intel microarchitecture 22nm process technology, the X10DRH-C/CT/i/iT drastically increases system performance for a multitude of server applications.

-The PCH C612 chip provides Enterprise SMbus and MCTP support, including the following features:
+The PCH C612 chip provides Enterprise SMbus support, including the following features:

-- DDR4 288-pin memory support on Socket R3 - Support for MCTP Protocol and ME - Support of SMBus speeds of up to 1 MHz for BMC connectivity - Improved I/O capabilities to high-storage-capacity configurations - SPI Enhancements - Intel® Node Manager 3.0 support (See Note below.) - BMC supports remote management, virtualization, and the security package for enterprise platforms
+- DDR4 288-pin memory support on Socket R3 - Support for MCTP Protocol - Support for Management Engine (ME) - Support of SMBus speeds of up to 400KHz for BMC connectivity - Improved I/O capabilities to high-storage-capacity configurations - SPI enhancements - Intel® Node Manager 3.0 for advanced power monitoring, capping, and management for BMC enhancement - The BMC supports remote management, virtualization, and the security package for enterprise platforms